vazco/uniforms/docs/api-helpers.md

 ## `connectField`

 Provides form management related props.
-The `connectField` helper is a component wrapper, that provides various props related to the form management.
+The `connectField` helper is a component wrapper (higher order component, HOC), that provides various props related to the form management.
 It also adds the `Field` suffix to the name of the wrapped component.

 The table below lists all of the **guaranteed** props that will be passed to the wrapped component: